 - Code on demand.
 Servers can temporarily extend or customize the functionality of a client by the transfer of executable code.

 - Identification of resources.
 Individual resources are identified in requests, for example using URIs in web-based REST systems

 These constraints ensure that we have a defined set of rules to request and receive data.
 And this ties well with formatting, since the data exchanged have a specific format.
 When we request data from a web service we make a standard HTTP request with a method (e.g. POST, GET etc.), http headers and of course, parameters.
 The response may vary.
 XML and JSON are the dominant formats with JSON being the industry standard.

 Data are sensitive and more than often, quote expensive.
 In the infamous words of Gordon Gekko “The most valuable commodity I know of is information.”

-We better always make sure we always treat this commodity with the respect foreseen by following the right protocols, constrains and rules.
+We need to ensure we always treat this commodity with the respect foreseen by following the right protocols, constrains and rules.
 It’s the web’s equivalent to good manners.

-Please share your thoughts and come by www.publisto.com
+Please share your thoughts and check out Publisto's